raikilon/dev-notes/terraform/terraform-notes.md

     *   Imperative: Tell the system what to do and the sequence.
 *   **Cloud-specific vs. Cloud-agnostic tools:**
     *   Cloud-specific (CloudFormation, Azure Resource Manager, Google Cloud Deployment Manager) - work within a single cloud.
-    *   **Cloud-agnostic (Terraform, Pulumi) - can be used across multiple clouds and services with APIs.** Useful for multi-cloud or third-party services.
+    *   **Cloud-agnostic (Terraform) - can be used across multiple clouds and services with APIs.** Useful for multi-cloud or third-party services.

 # Core Concepts
 ## Terraform Architecture (Core, Providers, State, Registry)